 For short-haired guinea pigs, you should regularly brush their coats once or twice a week.
 It is a different story with long-haired guinea pigs though, as you need to do it daily to prevent hair tangling and matting of their fur.
 Use narrow-toothed pet combs for brushing.

 Most guinea pigs enjoy being brushed because the motion is similar to petting.
 You should also use this opportunity to feel any lumps or bumps on your pet.

-Overall, guinea pigs might require a good amount of attention and low maintenance, but this will make sure they live a happy and healthy life with you.
+Overall, guinea pigs require a good amount of attention and low maintenance, but cleaning them and their environment will make sure that they live a happy and healthy life with you.